blessdog/ryters.ink/README.md

 * **Community**: A forum where users can share their writing, get feedback, discuss topics, and encourage each other.
 * **Writing Resources**: Provides users with writing prompts, tips, and lessons to improve their writing skills.

-Through WordForge, users not only develop a daily writing habit but also engage in a supportive, motivated community of like-minded writers.
+Through ryters.ink, users not only develop a daily writing habit but also engage in a supportive, motivated community of like-minded writers.